jtraglia/omni/docs/site/docs/protocol/security/reinforced.md

 # Reinforced Security

 Omni achieves stronger and more stable security guarantees than existing interoperability protocols by deriving its cryptoeconomic security from restaked **\$ETH**.
-Omni extends its security model further by incorporating staked **\$OMNI** using a dual staking model.
+Omni extends its security model further by incorporating staked **\$OMNI** using a dual-staking model.
 Effectively, the total cryptoeconomic security of Omni is determined by the combined value of restaked **\$ETH** and staked **\$OMNI**.

 Using this dual staking model, the total cryptoeconomic security $\textit{C}$ of the system is given by the formula: